 Table 3.
-Summary of changes for selected climate variables (median, 10th and 90th percentile) from new 5 km downscaled results for greenhouse gas emissions scenarios RCP 4.5 (blue, 1st row) and RCP 8.5 (red, 2nd row).
+Summary of changes (compared to 1986-2005) for selected climate variables (median, 10th and 90th percentile) from new 5 km downscaled results for greenhouse gas emissions scenarios RCP 4.5 (blue, 1st row) and RCP 8.5 (red, 2nd row).
 Bold black values (3rd row) for rainfall represent the projected range of change in rainfall using a distribution based on all climate modelling available, past and present.